DhanujaAnbalagan/ai-resume-evaluator/README.md

 Practical hiring use case

-If you’re reviewing this repo — thank you for your time.
+If you’re reviewing this repository — thank you for taking the time.

 ⭐ Star the repo if you found it useful.